C4ptainCrunch/thesis/source/index.rst

 The basic rules of Awale are the same everywhere but there are some minor differences around the globe and in the literature.
 The rules presented here and implemented later in this thesis are inspired from :cite:`goot2001` and adapted by us.

-The goal for earch player is to capture more seeds than his opponent.
+The goal for each player is to capture more seeds than his opponent.
 Because the game has 48 seeds, capturing 25 is enough for a player to win and ends the game.

 Each player plays alternatively, without the right to pass his turn.
 A